usethesource/rascal/src/org/rascalmpl/courses/Tutor/Tutor.md

 The RascalTutor is an interactive ((Authoring)) and learning environment intended to create and follow interactive courses related to the Rascal language.
 It is based on the following principles and ideas:

+* [Write]((Authoring)) standard Markdown in normal files and folders that can be edited using any Markdown editor.
+* Generates Docusauris Markdown files in a file hierarchy that can be included easily in a static markdown website.
 * The basic notion is a ((Concept)).
 Each concept has a _name_ and contains a fixed set of subsections that describe it.
 * A course is a _concept tree_:
   The central subject of the course is the root of the concept tree, and all subtrees further explain their parent concept.
-* A Rascal code module is a ((Concept)) to the tuturo compiler as well, in order to provide ((API)) documentation for every Rascal module.
+* A Rascal code module is a ((Concept)) to the tutur compiler as well, in order to provide ((API)) documentation for every Rascal module.
 The declarations it contains are not sub-concepts but rather sub-sections of that concept.
 * A folder with Rascal modules is also a ((Concept).
 If it has an `index.md` file this is used to document it, otherwise an `index.md` file is generated.

 A _student_ using a course can: